 Google Chrome is the most popular browser in the world.
-But it enables so much data collection that The Washington Post said it “has become spy software.”
+But it enables so much data collection that The Washington Post said it “has become spy software(new window).”
 That’s because Chrome logs your browsing history and allows third parties to plant tracking cookies that monitor your activity.

 Encrypt your Internet connection with a VPN